-What is unique about the patient experience at CVTI?
+What is unique about the patient experience at USC CVI?

-Once a week, we have what we call a valve clinic, where the CVTI doctors see the patients as a group.
-We don’t exchange emails or phone calls, our discussion takes place literally in the patient’s room.
+Once a week, we have what we call a valve clinic, where the CVI doctors see the patients as a group.
+We don’t exchange emails or phone calls; our discussion takes place literally in the patient’s room.
 We talk about what we think are the patient’s best options and answer the patient’s questions, too.
 It is a highly personal approach and one that our patients like.

-What else do patients like about the treatment at CVTI?
+What else do patients like about the treatment at USC CVI?

-At CVTI, they have more options.
+At CVI, they have more options.
 Beyond the devices and techniques customarily available, patients have access to advanced care, such as the Ross procedure and Bentall procedure, which allows us to repair valves that might otherwise have to be replaced.
 We also have more of the new valves that are used in percutaneous procedures, some of which are only available now to patients who are participating in a clinical trial.
-Patients have access to clinical trials and the most advanced research when they come to CVTI.
+Patients have access to clinical trials and the most advanced research, when they come to CVI.

-What exciting new breakthrough treatments on the horizon?
+What exciting new breakthrough treatments are on the horizon?

 We are pretty excited about offering even less invasive techniques in the future.
 We started doing percutaneous valve repairs in 2011, but only for patients with severe native aortic stenosis who are too high risk to undergo a surgical replacement.
 We expect to offer percutaneous techniques to a larger group of patients, not only those people who cannot undergo surgery.
 We also expect to use percutaneous techniques to fix a wider range of problems, such as fixing leaks in the mitral valve.